-When you see an icefield from the road, you are now in Jasper national park.
 Columbia Icefield feeds 8 glaciers including Athabasca Glacier.
-You can either buy a tour to the Athabasca Glacier or drive to the bottom of the glacier and explore a piece of it on your own.
+You can either buy a tour to the Athabasca Glacier and visit Columbia Icefield Discovery Centre or drive to the Toe of the Athabasca Glacier and explore a piece of it on your own.

 Easily accessible waterfalls from the highway with a drop of 18 meters.
-As the water comes from Athabasca Glacier, the waterfall is the strongest in the beginning of summer when glacier starts to melt down.
+As the water comes from Athabasca Glacier, the waterfall is the strongest at the beginning of summer when the glacier starts to melt.

 Athabasca falls have a drop of 24 metres.
 The very bottom part of the falls is a popular area for starting a white water rafting trip on the Athabasca River.

 The last time we’ve visited we saw a black bear walking just across the river near the parking lot.
 He looked hungry so we let him pass before getting back to the car.
 Make sure you keep an eye on your surroundings and carry a bear spray whenever you leave your car.